51Degrees/documentation/src/concepts/flowelements/onpremiseengine.md

 * keep @datafiles up to date

+# Use Cases

+An **on-premise engine** has no external dependencies, so is limited only by the hardware it is running on.
+This makes it best suited to cases where performance it critical, and the hardware the service is running on reflects that.
+For cases where there performance is not compromised for anything, **on-premise engines** can be configured to run entirely in memory, so that there are no calls to disk.

+There are also situations where security of a service is particularly tight, and sending sensitive data to an external [cloud service](@term{CloudService}) is something to be avoided.
+This is where an **on-premise engine** is a must over a @cloudengine.

 # Data Files

 An **aspect engine** can make use of a @datafile to carry out its processing.
 This is typically the case when an **engine**